Espresso and Americano are two of the most popular coffee variations worldwide.

 Besides an Americano, you can make lattes, cappuccinos, flat whites, and a platter of iced coffees with an espresso shot.

-Because of the robust flavor, you can bring any kind of milk and sweeteners to your drink while still tasting the espresso flavor.
+Because of the robust flavor, you can add any type of milk and sweeteners to your drink while still enjoying the espresso flavor.

 What is an Americano?

-Most people prefer an Americano over an espresso shot because you can enjoy it longer, and you still get those amazing espresso flavors.
+Most people prefer an Americano over an espresso shot because it allows for a longer enjoyment period and still delivers those amazing espresso flavors.

-I made an Americano with a single shot of espresso and added the same amount of hot water to it.
+I made an Americano with a single shot of espresso and added the same amount of hot water.
 This is what it looks like when finished:

-Tip: If you want to try an Americano, you can get the full recipe here.
+Tip: If you’d like to try an Americano, you can find the full recipe here.

-Usually, an Americano is made with a double espresso shot, but you can also make it with a single shot.
+Typically, an Americano is prepared with a double espresso shot, but it can also be made with a single shot.

 Let’s have a look at the difference in caffeine:

-- An Americano, using two espresso shots, has a total 136 mg of caffeine.
+- An Americano, made with two espresso shots, contains a total of 136mg of caffeine.

 Depending on the number of espresso shots used to make your Americano, it might have the same amount of caffeine as an espresso.

-I like my Americanos with a double shot of espresso, so there’s a more robust flavor, which I prefer.
+I like my Americanos with a double shot of espresso, which gives them a more robust flavor that I prefer.

-If you like a more mellow tasting coffee, then a single shot Americano is perfect for you, having the same caffeine content as an espresso.
+If you prefer a milder-tasting coffee, a single shot of Americano has the same caffeine content as a single espresso shot.

 Does an Americano taste like espresso?

-An Americano has the same flavor notes as an espresso but tastes a bit weaker and laid back because of the added water.
+An Americano has the same flavor notes as an espresso, but it tastes slightly weaker and more laid-back due to the added water.

 Is there a difference in calories?